Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ### iOS AEPCore 3.2.3

 * Fixed an issue in the `PersistentHitQueue` where new hits can cause additional scheduled tasks.
-* Fixed an issue in the `PersistentHitQueue` where the Database errors would cause the hit processing to go in endless loop.
+* Improved handling of database errors in the `PersistentHitQueue`.

 ## July 21, 2021